 Below, Damien knelt to set up the shield artifact, then brought up the rear, scowling as some of the lingering dust kicked up by the students climbing above him got in his hair.

 “Titan’s balls,” one of the young men murmured, staring at Sebastien.
 “Is he a free-caster already?”

 “He’s Thaddeus Lacer’s apprentice,” the first woman responded in a murmur.

 “Quiet!”
 Sebastien bit out, scowling out at the group as she gestured for one of the men to help her move the plank bridge to the far edge of the building.

-Damien went first again, against as the scout, but a couple of the new upper-term students paled at the sight of the precarious pathway.
+Damien went first again, since he was the scout, but a couple of the new upper-term students paled at the sight of the precarious pathway.
 “No, I can’t do that,” one of the women whimpered.
 “Mr. Siverling, I can’t.
 I’m afraid of heights.”
 She looked down at the street below, then stepped back and squeezed her eyes shut, crouching as if she thought she might fall off the edge of the roof.

 “I’m afraid of heights, too,” one of the men said sheepishly.

 Rhett reached out to take the woman’s hands.
 “Don’t worry, we’ll definitely keep you safe.”
 He turned to Sebastien.
 “Your plan isn’t going to work anymore.
 I vote we stay and use our superior numbers to overwhelm the enemy.
 I’ll stay on the roof with those who can’t use the bridge, and the rest of you can find a way down, then circle around to meet up with us.”